cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ## Numeric literals

 Mindustry now handles the numeric literals with double precision.
-Loss of precision, and inability to encode some numerical constants into mlog, no longer happen.
+Loss of precision, and inability to encode some numeric constants into mlog, no longer happen.

 ## `format` instruction